 Introduction

-In many cases, foods cook more evenly in the air fryer than the oven.
-Because of the circulating air in a small space, chicken breasts turn out much better in the air fryer!
+In many cases, foods cook more evenly in the air fryer than in the oven.
+Air fryers work by circulating hot air in a small space.

-The air fryer is also great because I hate turning on the oven in the summer and heating up the whole house.
-Until I got an air fryer, baking cakes and roasting vegetables were things I saved for the colder months.
+I like to use an air fryer in the summer because I hate turning on the oven and heating up the whole house.
+Until I got an air fryer, baking cakes, and roasting vegetables were things I saved for the colder months.

-The air fryer works like a convection oven, where the powerful fan forces hot air to circulate around the food, which helps it cook faster and more evenly.
+The air fryer works like a convection oven, where the powerful fan forces hot air to circulate around the food inside the air fryer, which helps it cook faster and more evenly.

-In this handy reference guide, I’ll give you general air fryer cook times and temperatures for a variety of foods.
-Check your air fryer manual or individual recipes for details on temperature settings and air fryer times for different foods.
+Each type of food has a cheat sheet with general air fryer cook times and temperatures.
+Check your manual or air fryer recipe for details on temperature settings and air fryer times for different foods.

 - For best results, spray foods with a little oil.
 One of my first purchases when I got my air fryer was an oil spray bottle.
 It’s so much more convenient to spray oil on food rather than drizzling or brushing with oil.
 AVOID USING nonstick oil sprayer cans because they can ruin the nonstick coating of your air fryer basket.